Medial Thigh Lift

 Preparing for Thigh Lift

 If you are considering thigh lift surgery, you will meet with a plastic surgeon to determine whether you qualify.
 During the consultation, your body will be examined and your medical history will be reviewed.
-Your plastic surgeon will explain the thigh lift procedure in great detail, including its possible results and risks.
+Your plastic surgeon will explain the thigh lift procedure in great detail, including the risks and potential results.
 If you qualify for thigh lift surgery, you will be scheduled for surgery and preoperative instructions will be provided; be sure to follow these instructions closely.

 Thigh Lift Procedure

-Thigh lift surgery is performed with either general anesthesia or intravenous sedation.
+Thigh lift surgery is performed with either general anesthesia.
 Once the anesthesia has taken effect, incisions are made into the thigh and skin is removed, lifted and tightened.
 After the thigh has been properly recontoured, incisions are closed with sutures.
-Thigh lift surgery takes roughly three hours to perform.
+Depending, liposuction may also be performed at the time of the surgery.
+Thigh lift surgery takes roughly three hours to perform, but this can vary based on the amount of skin excess and incision patterns.

 Recovery from Thigh Lift

 Patients typically return home the same day as their thigh lift procedure.
-For the first few days after surgery, you may experience discomfort, which can be managed with painkillers.
-You will be able to shower again about three days after thigh lift surgery.
+For the first few days after surgery, you may experience discomfort, which can be managed with medication.
+You can shower two days after thigh lift surgery.
 For the first five weeks after surgery, swelling may persist.
 Your plastic surgeon will let you know when you can safely resume work and other regular activities.

 Thigh Lift Risks

 As with all surgical procedures, complications may occur following thigh lift surgery.
-These may include pain, skin loss, complications from the anesthesia, poor results, blood clots, infection, or bleeding.
+These risks may include pain, skin loss, complications from the anesthesia, poor results, blood clots, infection, wound healing difficulties, prolonged swelling, or bleeding.
 To minimize the occurrence of complications and to ensure the success of your procedure, always choose a board-certified plastic surgeon.

 Schedule Your Thigh Lift Consultation Today